- Chart

 Core Business Areas

 - Municipal Bond Investing: The primary business of MFS Municipal Income Trust is to invest in a diversified portfolio of municipal bonds.
 These bonds are issued by state and local governments and their agencies to finance public projects.
-The income generated from these bonds is typically exempt from federal income tax.
+The income generated from these bonds is generally exempt from federal income tax, making them attractive to investors in higher tax brackets.

 Leadership and Structure